 The first tournament in January will be a seeding tournament.
-The initial tournament seeding will be based on the previous season’s Regional Championship results, 2016 Power League Rankings, and ERVA Rankings.
+The initial tournament seeding will be determined by the ERVA Seeding Committee.
+The Committee will use the previous season’s Regional Championship results, 2018 Power League Rankings, ERVA Rankings, and contact clubs directly regarding their teams.
 After the first tournament, the seeding for each Power League tournament will be based on the previous tournament’s results.

 ERVA Power League will have its own P.L. ranking to determine seeding for the 3 remaining tournaments, along with determining a Power League Champion.